**UPDATED FOR 2023!

 AP Test Basics: Format and Test Dates

-Unlike the past two years, the 2022 AP exams will be administered more conventionally due to the easing of COVID-19 restrictions.
+Unlike the past few years, the 2023 AP exams will be administered more conventionally due to the easing of COVID-19 restrictions.
 With a few exceptions, including AP Chinese and Japanese tests and tests for those receiving accommodations, tests will be taken by hand using the traditional pen-and-paper method rather than digitally.
-Tests will also revert to their previous schedule; they will occur each day from 8:00 in the morning to 12:00 in the afternoon over the first two weeks of May (May 2-6, May 9-13).
+Tests will also revert to their previous schedule; they will occur each day from 8:00 in the morning to 12:00 in the afternoon over the first two weeks of May: May 1–5 and May 8–12.
 If a student qualifies for a postponement of their AP exams, he or she would take them the following week, starting May 17 and ending May 20.